Generic Name: pertuzumab (per TOO zoo mab)

 Pertuzumab side effects

-Some people receiving a pertuzumab injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel weak, tired, or nauseated, or if you have a fast heartbeat, headache, fever, chills, muscle pain, or an unusual taste in your mouth during the injection.
+Some side effects may occur during the injection.
+Tell your caregiver right away if you feel weak, tired, or nauseated, or if you have a fast heartbeat, headache, fever, chills, muscle pain, or an unusual taste in your mouth.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.